Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 # Which day in a week did each type of user prefer to ride?
-# Chart 2 - Average ride time based on their membership type during a week, showed in the thrid picture
+# Chart 2 - Average ride time based on their membership type during a week, showed in the third picture
 cleanData %>%
   group_by(member_casual, day_of_week) %>%
   summarise(number_of_riders = n(),